lisa/thedoh.dev/docs/conferences.md

 ### LISA19

 On October 21st, 2019, I gave a talk at LISA19.
 Slides can be found on [Speakerdeck][lisa19-slides].
 Image credits can be found on my [conferences repository](https://github.com/lisa/conferences).
+[Video recording is available at the LISA19 website][lisa19-video].

 Reference material: